 To create the atmosphere for Rađenović's 'temple' structure, Čemerski created a massive array of nine distinct mosaic friezes, covering over 330 square meters, to tell the story of the history of revolution in Macedonia during the 20th century.
 Each mosaic depicts a particular tale within the greater progression of that journey.
 We will now look at each mosaic frieze in detail, exploring the historical meaning they are relating and what symbolic significance Čemerski may have hoped to impart.
 Most of the artistic interpretations of these mosaics are ideas I sourced from a series of articles from 2003 by Kočani art historian Meri Arsova.

 Mosiaic 1: Lady of Victory

-In Mosaic 1, which is entitled the 'Lady of Victory', we see a female form who is being presented as a divine embodiment of eternal freedom.
+In Mosaic 1, entitled the 'Lady of Victory', we see a female form who is being presented as a divine embodiment of eternal freedom.
 This mosaic is located on top of the primary wall at the center of the complex.
-The 'Lady of Victory' is depicted bare-breasted, flying through the air while grasping on to two fluttering red and blue ribbons, with Meri Arsova suggesting similarities to the mysterious Minoan snake goddess (Photo 9), who was always depicted bare-breasted and holding snakes in both hands.
-The scene here is vivid and dramatic, imparting great optimism and exhuberance, especially as this the largest and most dominate character found at the site.
+The 'Lady of Victory' is depicted bare-breasted, flying through the air while grasping on to two fluttering red and blue ribbons, with Meri Arsova suggesting similarities to the mysterious Minoan snake goddess (Photo 9a), who was always depicted bare-breasted and holding snakes in both hands.
+The scene here is vivid and dramatic, imparting great optimism and exuberance, especially as this the largest and most dominant character found at the site.
 Arsova also asserts that this form could be a depiction of the protective persona of the Oratna ('The Most Holy Mother of God' from Eastern Orthodox iconography), who is also often depicted draped in red and blue fabrics.
-Meanwhile, it is important to point out that this mosaic is mirrored on its reverse side, perhaps symbolizing that the goddess is an ever present force watching over Macedonia at all times.
-To view a high-resolution version of this mosaic photo, CLICK HERE to visit this image on the Spomenik Database Flickr page.
+Meanwhile, it is important to point out that this mosaic is mirrored on its reverse side, perhaps symbolizing that the goddess is an ever-present force watching over Macedonia at all times.
+To view a high-resolution version of this photo, CLICK HERE to visit this image on the Spomenik Database Flickr page.

 Photo 9a: Minoan snake goddess